ScottishCyclops/tensionmap/README.md

 ## Installation

-Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose *Source code (zip)*.
+Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose the latest *tensionmap-x.x.x.x.zip*.

 > If you want the latest in-developpment version, which is not recommanded, you can go on the [master branch](https://github.com/ScottishCyclops/tensionmap/tree/master) on github, then click the button that says *Clone or download*, then *Download ZIP*.
+Be aware that as noted in [#1](https://github.com/ScottishCyclops/tensionmap/issues/1), the default name of the ZIP file may not be for a blender Addon-on.
+You will need to rename the ZIP before continuing.

 Once downloaded, **Do not extract the ZIP file**.